-The GSI National Groundwater Vulnerability Mapping identified that groundwater vulnerability associated with the site is "Moderate".
-However, some spatial variation in groundwater vulnerability is seen in the greater surrounding area of the site, with area of high to extreme vulnerability noted in the vicinity of the site.
+The GSI National Groundwater Vulnerability Mapping identified that groundwater vulnerability associated with the site is "High".
+However, some spatial variation in groundwater vulnerability is seen in the greater surrounding area of the site, where south if the site, groundwater vulnerability is recorded as "Extreme" in local areas and to the north of the site, "Moderate" vulnerability is reported.